mitmath/18369/README.md

 Explained how mirror symmetry in _z_ means that _z_-invariant solutions in "2d" structures ε(x,y) can be segregated into two polarizations: even Hz-polarized (what the book calls "TE") and odd Ez-polarized (what the book calls "TM").
 (Note that the literature is split on the terminology here: many authors call the former TM and the latter TE.)

+By conjugating the eigenequation, for real ε, showed that ω(**k**)=ω(−**k**) in general, even for structures without mirror symmetry.
+Connected this to time-reversal symmetry: the conjugated mode corresponds to running time backwards, which still solves the same Maxwell's equation.
+One way to break time-reversal symmetry is by introducing absorption loss (complex ε, which time-reverses into gain).
+Alternatively, briefly mentioned magneto-optic materials (complex-Hermitian ε, neglecting absorption) and why a static magnetic field can (locally) break time-reversal symmetry, and of use for Faraday isolators.

 Continued discussing **dielectric waveguides**, via the simple 2d example of a high-ε region surrounded by a low-ε region, invariant in the x direction.
 Explained that the solutions far from the waveguide lead to a continuous region, the _light cone_, and argued (proof to come later) that the higher-ε region pulls down localized guided modes below the light cone.
 Since they are localized, they form discrete bands in order to stay orthogonal.

 **Further reading**: See the book, chapter 3, on index guiding and the variational principle.
 (See e.g. Jackson's _Classical Electrodynamics_ for a more traditional viewpoint on dielectric waveguides, focused on the two cases that can be solved analytically, and Marcuse's _Theory of Dielectric Optical Waveguides_ for an expanded version of this.
 See e.g. Ramaswami and Sivarajan, _Optical Networks_ for a nice practical overview of dielectric waveguiding in modern telecommunications.)